 Bulgaria’s winemaking history and traditions are fascinating.
 In this post, we’re going to share with you what we learned during our tour with Bulgaria Wine Tours and how you can best plan a wine-themed day, weekend, or vacation in Bulgaria.

-#1 Winemaking has existed in Bulgaria since ~ 5000 BC
+1. Winemaking has existed in Bulgaria since about 5000 BC

 Bulgaria is one of the oldest wine producers in the world.
 In fact, archaeological evidence indicates that people started making wine in Bulgaria as early as 5000 BC.
 These people were the ancient Thracians, a collection of Indo-European tribes, who inhabited the lands of modern-day Bulgaria.